sphinx-doc/sphinx/doc/usage/extensions/autodoc.rst

       New option ``'both'`` is added.

 .. confval:: autodoc_typehints_description_target
+   :type: string
+   :default: "all"

-   This value controls whether the types of undocumented parameters and return values are documented when ``autodoc_typehints`` is set to ``description``.
+   This value controls whether the types of undocumented parameters and return values are documented when :confval:`autodoc_typehints` is set to ``'description'``.
+Supported values:

-   The default value is ``"all"``, meaning that types are documented for all parameters and return values, whether they are documented or not.
+   - ``"all"``: Types are documented for all parameters and return values, whether they are documented or not.

-   When set to ``"documented"``, types will only be documented for a parameter or a return value that is already documented by the docstring.
+   - ``"documented"``: types will only be documented for a parameter or a return value that is already documented by the docstring.

-   With ``"documented_params"``, parameter types will only be annotated if the parameter is documented in the docstring.
+   - ``"documented_params"``: Parameter types will only be annotated if the parameter is documented in the docstring.
 The return type is always annotated (except if it is ``None``).

    .. versionadded:: 4.0